nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

   setting the `favourite` attribute using `EditCommand.EditContactDescriptor` based on `isFav`.
   The `model` is then updated accordingly.

-Favouriting a contact is done by

-Given below is an example usage scenario and how the favourite mechanism behaves at each step.
+Given below are some example usage scenario and how the favourite mechanism behaves at each step.

+Scenario 1: User enters `list` followed by `fav 2`.
+1.

+Scenario 2: User enters `find alice` followed by `fav 1`.
+1.

+Scenario 3: User enters `list` followed by `fav 3 o/remove`.
+1.

 The following sequence diagram shows how the favourite operation works:
 ![FavouriteSequenceDiagram](images/FavouriteSequenceDiagram.png)